reactabular/reactabular/docs/examples/stateful-table.md

     });

     const sortable = sort.sort({
-      // Point the transform to your data.
+      // Point the transform to your rows.
 React state can work for this purpose
       // but you can use a state manager as well.
       getSortingColumns: () => this.state.sortingColumns || {},